Testimonials

 Activity Level

 Alpenwild Adventures are designed for people who are energetic, active and filled with a spirit of adventure.
 We rate this trip as strenuous.
 You should be a strong and experienced hiker with proven endurance and in good physical condition.
 You should be capable of walking 5 to 8 hours per day on good trails, ascending to 3,900 vertical feet per day, at an elevation up to 10,000 feet above sea level.
+The distance measurements listed on our itinerary may vary depending on the device you use to record them.
+Use our listed stats as an estimate and a reference point while training for this tour.

 Sign Up for Our Email Newsletter